Lie symmetries of generalized Burgers equations: application to boundary-value problems: Lie symmetries

 where $c_i$, $i=0,\dots,5,$ are arbitrary constants.
 The classifying equation~\eqref{deteq1} takes the form

 For any operator $\Gamma$ from the maximal Lie invariance algebra $A^{\max}$ equation~\eqref{c2} gives some equations for~$g$ of the general form

-where $p,q,r,s={\rm const}$.
-As in the previous case the number, $k$, of such independent equations is no greater than 2 otherwise they form an incompatible system on $g(t)$.
-So three inequivalent cases for the value of $k$ should be considered, namely $k=0,$ $k=1$ and $k=2.$
+where $p,$ $q,$ $r,$ and $s$ are constants.
+As in the previous case the number $k$ of such independent equations is no greater than 2 otherwise they form an incompatible system on $g$.
+So three non-equivalent cases for the value of $k$ should be considered, namely $k=0,$ $k=1$ and $k=2.$

 If $k=0,$ then~\eqref{c2} is identically zero and $c_0=c_1=c_2=c_5=0$.
 So, if $g(t)$ is arbitrary, we obtain that the kernel of the maximal Lie invariance algebras of equations from~\eqref{Eq_GenBurgers_n2} is the two-dimensional algebra $\langle\partial_x,\,2at\partial_x+\partial_u\rangle$.